silx-kit/fabio/doc/source/install.rst

 For full functionality of FabIO the following modules need to be installed:

-* PIL (python imaging library) - http://www.pythonware.com
+* Pillow (python imaging library) - http://www.pythonware.com
 * lxml (library for reading XSDimages)
 * PyQt4 for the fabio_viewer program